The Young Adult Program

-Each year, 300 children at the age of 18 , who have no family backing and have been in the care of the welfare ministry for most of their lives, graduate from residential group homes, leaving the only place they‘ve ever called ‘home’ and in danger of becoming homeless.
-They need to face the ‘real world’ entirely by themselves, without family support, no network or connections, no safety net and very few skills for survival
+Each year, 300 children at the age of 18 who have no family backing and have been in the care of The Welfare Ministry for most of their lives, graduate from Residential care Institution and leave the only place they‘ve ever called home.
+They are essentially left to become homeless and face the outside world entirely by themselves, without a network of support.